SAP-archive/teched2020-INT166/exercises/ex2/README.md

 2. Click on the **Extraction Results** Button to view the extracted information.
 <br>![](/exercises/ex2/images/02_03_2.png)

-3. Check the extracted extracted Header Fields and Line Items.
+3. Check the extracted Header Fields and Line Items.
 <br>![](/exercises/ex2/images/02_03_3.png)

 4. Click on input field label **Sender Bank Account** to highlight location from where the value is extracted from in Preview.